tarinip/LightRAG-Agent/README.md

 **Agentic RAG pipeline built on top of [LightRAG](https://github.com/HKUDS/LightRAG)** — a graph-based Retrieval-Augmented Generation framework.

-This fork extends LightRAG with multi-step agentic retrieval, answer grading with self-correction, and a Streamlit benchmark UI for comparing Standard RAG vs AgenticRAG.
+This fork extends LightRAG with multi-step agentic retrieval, answer grading with self-correction, and a Streamlit benchmark UI for comparing Standard LightRAG vs AgenticRAG.

 ---